Rogers to lock out former Shaw techs after failed contract negotiations

 The union called out Rogers’ commitment to create 3,000 new jobs in Western Canada over five years, contrasting the promise with recent job losses stemming from the company’s effort to reduce overlap after the Shaw takeover.

+“Following the union’s notice of rotating strikes and refusal to provide clarity on their job action, we’ve reluctantly taken this step to ensure we can continue to carry out our critical work for our customers without interruption.
+The union left us with no choice given the uncertainty they created. ”

-Rogers spokesperson Cam Gordon told the Canadian Press that the company’s goal “has always been to achieve a negotiated settlement that meets the needs of our employees and our customers, and we’ve presented a fair and balanced proposal that would grow the units and protect jobs.
+Gordon also told the Canadian Press that the company’s goal “has always been to achieve a negotiated settlement that meets the needs of our employees and our customers, and we’ve presented a fair and balanced proposal that would grow the units and protect jobs.
 It’s really disappointing the union took this step and is misrepresenting facts.”

 Workers and Rogers have been at the bargaining table since February, while the workers’ previous collective agreement expired on March 23rd.
 The Canadian Press also noted that the union asked workers to limit overtime last week, an effort to pressure Rogers to change its position.
 However, the union accused Rogers of retaliating by using “scab labour” to cover overtime needs.